How Do Firms Respond to Corporate Taxes

 76 Pages Posted: 9 May 2018 Last revised: 17 Oct 2020

 Date Written: November 17, 2019

-Using a novel empirical approach, a large, newly available administrative dataset on US corporate tax filings, and a structural model, we estimate the corporate elasticity of taxable income in the corporate income tax rate for US firms.
-In response to a 10.1 percent increase in the expected marginal tax rate, US firms decrease taxable income by 8.9 percent, which indicates a discernibly more elastic response than the prevailing published elasticity estimates.
-This response reflects a decrease in taxable income of 3.0% arising from real economic adjustments to a firm's scale of operations and 6.0% arising from earnings management.
-While cash reporting firms are more responsive than accrual accounting firms, and this response is disproportionately driven by earnings management regardless of accounting method.
-Our estimates suggest that lowering the corporate tax rate from 35% to 25% would increase firm value by 16%.
+Using a novel empirical approach and newly available administrative data on US tax filings, we estimate the corporate elasticity of taxable income and determine how such tax responsiveness varies depending on accounting method, firm size, and interest rate.
+In response to a 10 percent increase in the expected marginal tax rate, private US firms decrease taxable income by 9.1 percent, which indicates a discernibly more elastic response than prevailing estimates.
+This response reflects a decrease in taxable income of 3.0% arising from real economic adjustments to a firm's scale of operations and 6.0 percent arising from tax adjustments via (e.g.) revenue and cost timing.
+Responsiveness to the corporate tax rate is more elastic if a firm uses cash (9.9%) rather than accrual accounting (7.4%), if the firm is small (9.9%) rather than large (8.6%), and if the firm has relatively high-cost access to capital.

 Keywords: Private Firm Behavior, Corporate Tax, Investment, Tax Reporting